Qubit Noise Spectroscopy of Superconducting Dynamics in a Magnetic Field: Magnetic noise from vortex dynamics

 By contrast, for a 3D vortex lattice, electromagnetic screening by the bulk superconductor is more effective: hence, $c_{11}(k)$ approaches a finite limit as $k \to 0$ while $\csix$ remains approximately momentum independent~\cite{Brandt95}:

 Hence, the low-energy dispersion for a 3D vortex lattice is quadratic in momentum~\cite{FHP66}:

 This difference in dispersion leads to a prominent distinction in the frequency dependence of the magnetic noise.
-Such distinction is easiest to see in the resonant limit $(\eta \to 0)$, when the longitudinal projection of the correlator takes the form of a Dirac-delta function:
+Such distinction is easiest to see in the resonant limit $(\eta \to 0)$, when the longitudinal projection of the correlator takes the form of a Dirac delta function:

 The resultant magnetic noise is then simply obtained by using this correlator in Eq.~\eqref{eq:NzzVL}.

 For a lattice of Pearl vortices, in the limit of $\Lambda \ll z_0$ such that $\Lambda \, k_{\rm typical} \sim \Lambda/z_0 \ll 1$, we find that the magnetic noise in the resonant limit is given by